 Even though the 200 feet setback rule is not actual federal law or regulation, individual parks, forests, and field offices are still free to adopt it as official policy for their local areas.

 The BLM, for example, is broken out into State offices, and Local Field Offices.
 The BLM does allow each state office and local field office to establish its own rules.
 Hence, it’s possible that a local BLM field office may adopt the 200 feet rule as an official rule.
 It must post this rule on a sign at or near each affected area, and publish it in the Federal Register, as well as a local newspaper.

-Hence, the only way to truly know what the rules are, is to contact the local field office, national park, national forest, etc. and ask.
+The only way to truly know what the rules are, is to contact the local field office, national park, national forest, etc. and ask.